How to Dethatch and Aerate Your Lawn- Milorganite Agronomist

 For small areas, you can use a hand dethatching rake.
-I’m talking small areas.
-If you’ve got a large yard—even average sized—you would have to reserve a work-week using a dethatching rake and buy a box or two of BAND-AIDs® to tend to your blisters.
+I’m talking about small areas.
+If you’ve got a large yard—even average-sized—you would have to reserve a work week using a dethatching rake and buy a box or two of BAND-AIDs® to tend to your blisters.
 Leaf rakes and hard rakes could be used, but they’re just not up to the task.

 Thatch builds up over time, so it’s not necessary to dethatch every year.
 Plan on doing it every five years or so if your lawn needs it.
 You might want to give your lawn a quick check every year just to see how much thatch has accumulated.

 Time your long-term dethatching and aeration (we’ll get to that momentarily) schedule.
 We recommend aerating your lawn every other year and dethatching in a year you’re not aerating.

 A dethatching machine has blades that cut through and remove thatch to the soil surface.
 Those with knives or blades are preferred over those that use rake-like tines.
 Rent a dethatcher from a big-box store or equipment rental company.
 They’re heavy, so you’ll need a truck and a friend or two to lend a hand.

 Follow the manufacturer’s instructions for using the dethatcher.
 Make sure the lawn is slightly moist, but not wet.
 Rock-hard soil is difficult to penetrate.
 Go over your lawn once, like your mowing.
 If there’s a lot of thatch, you may need to make another pass in the opposite direction to remove it all.